“Drivers License” by Olivia Rodrigo has broken Spotify records for the most streamed song in a day.

 What made Drivers License by Olivia Rodrigo explode?

-Before we answer that or even do a “Drivers License” Review, we must understand why we listen to a song on repeat and what effect does it have on our body.
+Before we answer that or even do a “Drivers License” Review, we must understand why do we listen to a song on repeat and what effect does it have on our body.

 How Music affects our body?